jaspervdv/IFC_BuildingEnvExtractor/README.md

 ### High level shells (WIP)

-The high level shells (Lod 0.2 w/ footprint and 3.2) are extracted via a voxelization system that is refined by ray casting.
+The high level shells (Lod3.2) are extracted via a voxelization system that is refined by ray casting.
 The voxelization process is inspired by the room growing process described by [Vaart et al., (2022)](#1).
 The starting point is a voxel that is outside of the building.
 Every object that intersects with the growing shape is stored.
 The surfaces of each found object are then filtered with the help of a ray casting system which casts rays from points on each surface to the center of the exterior voxels.
-The found objects are merged into the LoD3.2 shell when done in 3D.
-This process can also be executed in a 2D section at the ground floor level to create the footprints.
+The found objects are merged into the LoD3.2 shell.

-At this moment in time this extraction method is slow and does not return solids.
+At this moment in time this extraction method does not yet return solids.

 ### voxel shells

 Additionally the tool will also be able to export a shell based on the voxelgrid that is used in the other processes.
 This will be stored as LoD5.0.
 Note that this is a voxelgrid that is used primarily for filtering and raycasting purposes.
 Possibly this will follow different rules than are anticipated.

-## Inner shell generation methods (Experimental/WIP)
+## Inner shell generation methods

-**THIS EXTRACTION IS NOT YET PROPERLY IMPLEMENTED; THIS SECTION WILL NOT BE ACCURATE**.
+**THIS EXTRACTION IS NOT YET PROPERLY IMPLEMENTED; THIS SECTION WILL NOT BE COMPLETELY ACCURATE**.

 Inner shell creation relies heavily on both geometric and semantic data in an IFC file.
-This means that for (somewhat) reliable interior extraction.
+This means that for (somewhat) reliable interior extraction the model has to be constructed in an accurate way.

 ### Storey extraction

 For storey extraction the elevations and related objects of _IfcBuildingStorey_ objects are used.
-The related objects are split horizontally 5 cm below the storey's stored elevation.
-The shapes that are created are merged into the horizontal sections representing the storeys.
+The related objects are split horizontally 50 cm above the storey's stored elevation. their outlines are projected on a horizontal plane and used to split this plane.
+The resulting outer wires of the split shapes are collected and converted into surfaces.

-For simple buildings the related object detection can be disabled.
-The tool will now evaluate all the objects in the model, and not only the related objects to the _IfcBuildingStorey_.
-This improves the extraction on simple buildings that have modelling inaccuracies.

-For more complex buildings a bool can be added related to the _IfcBuildingStorey_ object that signifies if the tool should evaluate it or not.
-This could be useful when the model includes _IfcBuildingStorey_ objects that are used in a non-standard way

 ### Room/space extraction

-Method still in development
+For space extraction the _IfcSpace_ Objects are processed according to the LoD framework.
+For LoD 0.2 the top surfaces of the space objects are isolated, projected to the room's lowest z-height and merged into a single surface per room (if possible).

+The isolated room top surfaces are also used for LoD1.3 and 2.2.
+For LoD2.2 these surfaces are kept at their original height but extruded downwards to the room's lowest z-height to create solids.
+And for LoD1.3 these surfaces are first flattened and extruded downwards.

+The extraction of LoD3.2 space shapes is a 1:1 conversion of the _IfcSpace_ geometry.

+LoD5.0 space shells are created by using the voxelgrid but instead of growing from a point that is presumed to be exterior it is started from points that are presumed to be interior.
+The resulting shape is than compared to the pool of _IfcSpace_ objects in the model to find its correct space name and other semantic data.

+Due to the heavy reliance of the _IfcSpace_ objects there is, aside from LoD5.0 export, no space export if the model has no _IfcSpace_ objects present.
+The LoD5.0 spaces will be abele to approximate the space's shape but they will only have generic semantic data stored.

 ### Apartment/area extraction